Interaction • Visual • Strategy • Vision

-I'm a Product Designer (now at Meta) whose strengths lie in focusing on the big product vision as well as the crafted details.
+I'm a Product Designer (now at Meta) whose strengths lie in craft, storytelling, and strategy.
 Previously, I was a UX designer at Amazon crafting Alexa Communication experiences to connect millions of customers with their loved ones.
 Over the years, I’ve worked on a breadth of consumer domains: device onboarding, smarthome controls, fitness features, and visual design systems for the Alexa App and the Echo Show suite.
 Before discovering my passion for technology, I studied and practiced Architecture, designing everything from skyscrapers to stadium-turned living spaces.
 My work aims to bridge the gap between the digital and physical worlds, one thoughtful interaction at a time.

 Alexa Mobile & Multimodal • Amazon • 2021-2022

-Previously, I led redesign efforts for Alexa Communications on the Alexa App, helping millions of customers better connect with their household and loved ones.
-I drove product strategy, design strategy and buy-in across multiple Alexa organizations.
+Previously, I led redesign efforts for the Alexa Communications landing page on the Alexa App, helping millions of customers better connect with their household and loved ones.
+I drove design strategy and buy-in across different Alexa teams.

 - Envisioning northstar Alexa-enabled social experiences and new product opportunities (2-3 years out)